 It takes a multitude of moving parts to make your vehicle run, and those parts need ample lubrication for prolonged performance.
 Replacing the fluid in your power steering system improves the transfer of power between its hydraulic components, maintaining the ability to easily maneuver your car or truck.
 It’s advisable to have a system flush performed by time and mileage before the fluid becomes brown to dark brown in coloration.

 Transmission fluid performs many different functions including providing necessary hydraulic lubrication.
-Like motor oil is vital to smooth performance from your engine, this pressurized fluid plays a big part in your vehicle’s operation.
+Like motor oil is vital to a smooth performance from your engine, this pressurized fluid plays a big part in your vehicle’s operation.
 It helps with the following:

 - Provides needed force for transmission engagement and disengagement